NodeVersionControl/nvc/README.md

 ## Setup

-1. Download NVC to your computer
+1. Clone the repository to your computer.

+2. Build the application under Release (Have to have Visual Studio 2022)

+3. Copy the Release NVC folder to \Program Files\ and add it to your System's PATH variable.
+This is so you can access NVC from anywhere in the cmd line/powershell (Requires Admin privledges)

-2. Edit your system's PATH variable to change the location of your NodeJS installation.
+4. Edit your system's PATH variable to change the location of your NodeJS installation.
 NVC's Default location will be ``` C:\nodejs ```.
 See the Configuration section to change the default location.

-3. Execute commands from the nvc.exe
+5. Execute commands from the by using nvc in command line or powershell.
-4. Optional: Copy NVC folder to \Program Files\ and add it to your System's PATH variable to access NVC from anywhere in the cmd line/powershell

 ## Commands